kailash-manasarovar/statement/docs/timeline/2023/october.md

 - His female counterpart keeps her head down and doesn't look at me at all.

 !!! tip "This may be nothing but..."
-    - As I was searching for the address of the shop, I looked up experts, and this [name came up](https://www.einforma.com/informacion-empresa/lopez-moreno-juan-david).
+    - As I was searching for the address of the shop, I looked up experts, and this [name and link came up](https://www.einforma.com/informacion-empresa/lopez-moreno-juan-david).
+    - You can see the link is broken now, but the name was Juan David Lopez Moreno, and he was listed at this building, or the building opposite as a telecommunications expert and he looked a lot like the man I just mentioned.

 ## My car is damaged on the Montgo